miskatormi/3-body-problem/README.md

 ## Basic Function of the Python Code

-_Changed 05/2025:_
+_Changed 07/2025:_

-The simulation now mostly uses array operations to speed up the simulation:
+The simulation now mostly uses vectorized operations to speed up the simulation:

 ### The **ACC-function** and what it does
 $$